2019 – Friday March 8th – Coring the Greens & Working Bee

-With Lorraine opening the gates at 7.30 am the 3rd of our four deep hollow-tyne verti-draining works were underway.
+With Lorraine opening the gates at 7.30 am the 3rd of our four deep hollow-tyne verti-draining works was underway.
 The front end loader arrived from Kyneton just after 8.00 am and the top-dresser was off to follow the coring machine and the core picker-up to sand the greens.
-Members began arriving just after 8.00 am and work on a number of projects started.
-Freebie ran the top dresser for the first eight greens, thanks.
+Members began arriving just after 8.00 am and work on a number of projects began.
+With one of “Turf Conditioning Services” workers stuck in traffic Freebie ran the top dresser for the first eight greens, thanks John.

 The 6th ready to be smudged a 2nd time